Big O? Big "ohhhhhh" 💡

 Suppose we've implemented some function ff that computes a value from some input of size nn, and we want to understand how that function performs as nn gets bigger.
 There are many ways to understand growth, and big O is one of them.
 Big O defines an upper bound on the growth of a function, what we like to think of as the "worst case" scenario.

-That's a whole lot of math, but it boils down to one thing: ff is O(g)O(g) if gg is always bigger than ff after some input size.
+That's a whole lot of math, but it boils down to one thing: ff is O(g)O(g) if some constant multiple of gg is always bigger than ff after some input size, n0n_0.

 🧐 What does it look like?